Klodovsky/LocalHero/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

-# set up db in .env
+# set up db in .env and import the .sql file

-# run migration
-php artisan migrate

 # launch dev server
 php artisan serve